linux-system-roles/mssql/README.md

 * SQL Server does not support a direct upgrade from 2017 to 2022.
   To upgrade from 2017 to 2022, you must perform the upgrade in two steps - upgrade 2017 to 2019 and then 2019 to 2022.
 * SQL Server 2022 does not support EL 7 hosts.
+* SQL Server 2025 is supported only on EL 9 and EL 10 hosts.
+EL 10 supports only SQL Server 2025.
-* The role currently supports installing and configuring SQL Server versions 2017, 2019, and 2022.
+* The role currently supports installing and configuring SQL Server versions 2017, 2019, 2022, and 2025.

 ### Managing Version Variables